apache/pulsar/site2/website/versioned_docs/version-2.10.0/txn-why.md

 - Consumers need to rely on more mechanisms to acknowledge (ack) messages once.

-  For example, consumers are required to store the MessgeID along with its acked state.
-After the topic is unloaded, the subscription can recover the acked state of this MessgeID in memory when the topic is loaded again.
+  For example, consumers are required to store the MessageID along with its acked state.
+After the topic is unloaded, the subscription can recover the acked state of this MessageID in memory when the topic is loaded again.